 The club’s Soccer in the Community scheme is also award winning and holds sessions for children of all ages, as well for those with disabilities and learning difficulties.

-We also pride on ourselves on the work our dedicated staff members embrace with local schools, colleges and local universities, as well as our own in-house schools’ project ‘The Alex Zone.’
+We also pride on ourselves on the work our dedicated staff members embrace with local schools, colleges and local universities, as well as our own in-house schools’ project ‘The Alex Zone’ and our Sports Academy

 In the forthcoming season, everyone at the Club is aiming to build on our successes both on and off the pitch whilst forming even more partnerships with the local community and attracting more supporters to watch live football at Gresty Road.